blytkerchan/blytkerchan.github.io/_posts/2010-08-01-socks-5-credentials-on-windows.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Computer Programming
+- Data Encapsulation
+- RAII (Resource Acquisition Is Initialization)
 comments: true
 date: 2010-08-01 23:31:26+00:00
 layout: post
-title: "Socks 5: Credentials on Windows"
-wordpress_id: 847
-categories:
-  - C++ for the self-taught
 tags:
 - Posts that need to be re-tagged (WIP)
 - SOCKS
 - Windows
+title: 'Socks 5: Credentials on Windows'
+wordpress_id: 847
 ---

 In this installment, we will continue our implementation of GSSAPI/SSPI, this time on Windows, where we'll try to get some credentials.